 Depreciation may be an adjustment for the AMT.
 However, no adjustment applies in several instances.
-See Form 4626, Alternative Minimum Tax-Corporations; Form 6251, Alternative Minimum Tax- Individuals; Schedule I of Form 1041, U.S. Income Tax Return for Estates and Trusts; and the related instructions.
+See Form 4626, Alternative Minimum Tax-Corporations; Form 6251, Alternative Minimum Tax-Individuals; Schedule I (Form 1041), Alternative Minimum Tax-Estates and Trusts; and the related instructions.